sheriecarter/public-library-app/1_users_and_auth.md

 new_user GET  /users/new(.:format) users#new
 ```

 We don't have a `users#new` controller action, so let's create one.
-If you'd like, you can go ahead and fill it in so it gets the data you know you'll need in the view.
+If you'd like, you can go ahead and fill it in so it gets the data for the form view.

 <details><summary>click for code</summary>
 ```ruby